Detailed information about the 100 most recent patent applications.

 ✓ Filing a Notice of Appeal is strategically valuable.
 The act of filing often prompts favorable reconsideration during the mandatory appeal conference.

-The median time to disposition (half-life) for applications examined by BARTELS, CHRISTOPHER A. is 34 months.
-This places the examiner in the 23% percentile for prosecution speed.
-Applications take longer to reach final disposition with this examiner compared to most others.
+The median time to disposition (half-life) for applications examined by BARTELS, CHRISTOPHER A. is 35 months.
+This places the examiner in the 39% percentile for prosecution speed.
+Prosecution timelines are slightly slower than average with this examiner.

 Based on the statistical analysis of this examiner's prosecution patterns, here are tailored strategic recommendations: